Sen'Derrick Marks: Tennessee Titans

-Marks was drafted by the Tennessee Titans in the second round with the 62nd overall pick of the 2009 NFL Draft.

-2009 season

-Marks made his NFL debut in Week 4 of the 2009 season against the Jacksonville Jaguars and recorded a solo tackle in the 37–17 loss.
+Marks was selected by the Tennessee Titans in the second round with the 62nd overall pick of the 2009 NFL draft.
+He made his NFL debut in Week 4 of the 2009 season against the Jacksonville Jaguars and recorded a solo tackle in the 37–17 loss.
 In the 2009 regular season finale against the Seattle Seahawks, Marks recorded his first career sack against Matt Hasselbeck.

-2010 season

-In Week 3, against the New York Giants, Marks recorded his first professional interception off of Eli Manning.
+In Week 3 of the 2010 season against the New York Giants, Marks recorded his first professional interception off of Eli Manning.
 He made his first start against the Philadelphia Eagles in Week 7.

-2011 season

-For the first time in his professional career, Marks appeared in all 16 games and made nine starts.
+For the first time in his professional career, Marks appeared in all 16 games and made nine starts in 2011.

-2012 season

 Marks appeared in and started 14 games for the Titans in the 2012 season.
 He recorded 1.5 sacks, 41 total tackles, six quarterback hits, three passes defensed, and one forced fumble.

 Jacksonville Jaguars

 Marks was signed by the Jacksonville Jaguars on April 2, 2013.

-2013 season

-Marks had his productive season as a professional in his first season with Jaguars.
+He had his productive season as a professional in his first season with Jaguars.
 He started all 16 games and recorded four sacks, 34 total tackles, six tackles-for-loss, ten quarterback hits, eight passes defensed, and two forced fumbles.

-2014 season

 Marks continued his productive stint with the Jaguars in the 2014 season.
 He started all 16 games and recorded 8.5 sacks, 44 total tackles, 15 tackles-for-loss, 17 quarterback hits, and three passes defensed.
 Marks tore his ACL in the regular season finale against the Houston Texans.
 After the 2014 season, Marks was ranked 76th on the NFL Top 100 Players of 2015 by his fellow players.

-2015 season

 Marks only played in four games in the 2015 season due to knee and triceps injuries.
 The triceps injury occurred in Week 10 against the Baltimore Ravens.

-2016 season

 Marks returned from his injury and played in all 16 games in the 2016 season.
 He recorded 3.5 sacks, 22 total tackles, seven tackles-for-loss, nine quarterback hits, and one pass defensed.

 On March 9, 2017, Marks was released by the Jaguars.